awslabs/fhir-works-on-aws-deployment/README.md

 curl -v -T "<LOCATION_OF_FILE_TO_UPLOAD>" "<PRESIGNED_PUT_URL>"
 ```

-## Gotchas/Troubleshooting
+## Troubleshooting FHIR Works on AWS

-- If changes are required for the Elasticsearch instances you may have to do a replacement deployment.
-Meaning that it will blow away your Elasticsearch cluster and build you a new one.
-The trouble with that is the data inside is also blown away.
-In future iterations we will create a one-off lambda that can retrieve the data from DynamoDB to Elasticsearch.
-A couple of options to work through this currently are:
+- If changes are required for the Elasticsearch instances, you may have to redeploy.
+Redeployment deletes the Elasticsearch cluster and creates a new one.
+Redeployment also deletes the data inside your cluster.
+In future releases, we will create a one-off lambda instance that can retrieve the data from DynamoDB to Elasticsearch.
+To do this, you can currently use either of the following options:

-  1. You can manually redrive the DynamoDB data to Elasticsearch by creating a lambda
+  - You can manually push the DynamoDB data to Elasticsearch by creating a lambda instance.
-  1. You can refresh your DynamoDB table with a back-up
+  - You can refresh your DynamoDB table with a backup.
-  1. You can remove all data from the DynamoDB table and that will create parity between Elasticsearch and DynamoDB
+  - You can remove all data from the DynamoDB table and that will create parity between Elasticsearch and DynamoDB.

-- Support for STU3 and R4 releases of FHIR is based on the JSON schema provided by HL7.
-The schema for [R4](https://www.hl7.org/fhir/validation.html) is more restrictive than the schema for [STU3](http://hl7.org/fhir/STU3/validation.html).
+- Support for STU3 and [R4](https://www.hl7.org/fhir/validation.html) releases of FHIR is based on the JSON schema provided by HL7.
+The schema for R4 is more restrictive than the schema for [STU3](http://hl7.org/fhir/STU3/validation.html).
 The STU3 schema doesn’t restrict appending additional fields into the POST/PUT requests of a resource, whereas the R4 schema has a strict definition of what is permitted in the request.
+You can access the schema [here](https://github.com/awslabs/fhir-works-on-aws-routing/blob/mainline/src/router/validation/schemas/fhir.schema.v3.json).

+**Note**: We are using the official schema provided by [HL7](https://www.hl7.org/fhir/STU3/downloads.html).

-- When making a POST/PUT request to the server, if you get an error that includes the text `Failed to parse request body as JSON resource`, check that you've set the request headers correctly.
-The header for `Content-Type` should be either `application/json` or `application/fhir+json` If you're using Postman for making requests, in the `Body` tab, be sure to also set the setting to `raw` and `JSON`.
+- When making a `POST`/`PUT` request to the server, if you get an error that includes the text `Failed to parse request body as JSON resource`, check that you've set the request headers correctly.
+The header for `Content-Type` should be either `application/json` or `application/fhir+json`.
+If you're using Postman for making requests, in the **Body** tab, make sure to change the setting to `raw` and `JSON`.
   ![Postman Body Request Settings](resources/postman_body_request_settings.png)

 ## Feedback

 We'd love to hear from you!
-Please reach out to our team via GitHub Issues for any feedback.
+Please reach out to our team via [Github Issues](https://github.com/awslabs/fhir-works-on-aws-deployment/issues) for any feedback.